-Included in this post are links to the city and the county to help you stay connected and to plan accordingly.
+Included in this post are links to the Boca Raton, Palm Beach County and State of Florida to help you stay connected and to plan accordingly.

 Don’t forget to be neighborly folks… in a hurricane, everyone is under stress.
 Check on neighbors on each side of you before and after the storm.
 If there are any senior citizens in your neighborhood please check on them to make sure they are okay.